blkmgkm66-hue/comet-browser-ai-clone/README.md

 - **Add testing at the end of each atomic task** - Every discrete task completion should include appropriate tests to validate functionality before moving forward
 - **Proceed only one subtask at a time unless explicitly approved** - Sequential execution ensures quality and allows for course correction; only parallelize work when explicitly greenlit
 - **Document results and feedback after each major phase** - Capture outcomes, lessons learned, and stakeholder feedback at phase boundaries to inform future iterations
+- **Always notate source code with clear comments for all major functions and lifecycle events** - Ensure code readability and maintainability through comprehensive documentation
+- **Mark key feature completions with // MILESTONE comments in code** - Track significant progress directly in the codebase for easy reference
+- **Use // FIXME or // TODO for known issues or improvements needed** - Flag areas requiring attention or future enhancement
+- **When a key feature or fix is completed, record the event under a 'Milestones & Development Log' section in the README** - Maintain a historical record of major achievements and changes
+- **Every round of work should result in updated code comments and a new dated entry in the README milestone log** - Ensure continuous documentation of progress and decisions

 *Attribution: Inspired by transcript-based workflow methodology emphasizing iterative development with continuous human oversight.*